Sylvi Listhaug: Minister of Immigration (2015–18)

 On 16 December 2015, Listhaug was appointed Minister of Immigration and Integration, a newly formed cabinet position under the Ministry of Justice and Public Security, amid the European migrant crisis and record-high numbers of asylum seekers in Norway that resulted in a broad parliamentary agreement to tighten asylum regulations.
 The month prior to her appointment Listhaug criticised what she described as a "tyranny of goodness" haunting the Norwegian immigration debate, and that it would be more Christian and reasonable to help as many people as possible through foreign aid to refugees abroad rather than aiding fewer and more costly asylum seekers in Norway.
 She later vowed that her proposed asylum regulations would make Norway's asylum policies "one of the strictest in Europe".

-The first four months of 2016 saw asylum applications in Norway drop to its lowest levels since 1993, with only about 250 new applications each month.
-The reduction resulted in at least NOK 800 million (USD100 million) being saved in direct asylum reception costs alone in the revised annual state budget, amid budget strains due to the low oil price.
-Listhaug has since called for further immigration and asylum restrictions to be implemented, particularly in family reunifications which reached all-time highs of about 20,000 in 2017.
-Among her proposals is that family reunifications should rather be achieved in the native countries of immigrants instead of in Norway.

-Opinion polls consistently showed Listhaug to have the highest approval rating of all government ministers from her party, and several others.
-In September 2016, a poll showed that 59% of Norway's population approved of her work on immigration, with less than a quarter disapproving.

 In August 2017, a row took place between Listhaug and Sweden's political establishment after Listhaug planned a visit to the Swedish suburb of Rinkeby in the context of the country's vulnerable areas, having warned during her time as minister about the need to avoid "Swedish conditions" in Norway.
 Although meeting with other Swedish officials, Sweden's Minister for Migration Heléne Fritzon cancelled her scheduled meeting with Listhaug, saying she would not be part of an "election campaign" in the run-up to the Norwegian parliamentary election in September.